 Saving can be particularly hard if you don’t know what you’re saving for!

 If you want to stay on track with your savings, have something you’re working towards.
 It doesn’t mean you have to blow all of your hard-earned money at the end of the year.
 You want to make sure you still have an emergency fund available.
 But choose something to reward yourself for saving more.
 It can be something practical, like saving for the down payment on a house or a new car.
 Or it could be something a bit more frivolous, like the dream vacation you didn’t think you could afford.
-Hopefully with a little incentive, you’ll be able to stick to your financial resolution and build better savings habits for years to come.
+Learn more about financial goal setting.